Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: ml model and hyperparameter tuning

-The hyperparameter used in the fine-tuned GBR model training is shown in Fig.\ref{fig:deviance}.
-The Deviance (\gls{mse}) is very well converged in both test and train data set beyond 600 boosting iterations, confirming a very good model performance.
+The hyperparameter used in the fine-tuned GBR model training is shown in Fig.~\ref{fig:deviance}.
+The deviance (\gls{mse}) converges well in both the test and training datasets after 600 boosting iterations, confirming a very good model performance.